 Israeli Air Force prepares for explosive conflict with Iran axis; think tank warns that Israel could face critical challenge to national security in 2021.

-Israel’s Defense Minister recently extended the term of Air Force Chief Amikam Norkin by a year, citing unspecified “operational challenges.”
+Defense Minister Benny Gantz recently extended the term of Israeli Air Force Chief Amikam Norkin by a year, citing unspecified “operational challenges.”
 The decision signals the military’s wish to maintain continuity, as the Air Force will play a central role in any clash with Iran or a strike on its nuclear sites.

 Norkin, who oversees the most sensitive operational plans, will remain in place to advance the preparations for key missions.